Mushinako/Discord-Hide-Sidebar/README.md

 This is a side effect of debug mode.
 I'm not sure if this can be fixed.
 I try to make the JavaScript payload as efficient as possible.

-Please open an issue if the performance dip is severe.
+Please open an issue if the performance dip is severe, as this may indicate bugs in the code.

-### The toggle does not automatically show up when Discord boots

-I'm not sure what the cause of this is and am looking into it.
-If it doesn't show up, switch to another server and switch back.

 ### Can I get this to work on PTB version